abcnews/components-builder/README.md

 ## Google Doc Scrollyteller

-This component lets edits draft stories in Google Docs and preview to scroll teller in real time.
-Period this is useful because multiple people can be editing at once and have a real-time preview, whereas the CMS is single user and can be slow to iterate on.
+This component lets edits draft stories in Google Docs and preview to scrollyteller in real time.
+This is useful because multiple people can be editing at once and have a real-time preview, whereas the CMS is single user and can be slow to iterate on.

 This component must be set up on its own page, as it has two different routes built into it.
 An example implementation follows: